Skip to content

 4/2/25: The 8th Annual WHISPR Symposium

-Established in January 2018, the Women’s Health Interdisciplinary Stress Program of Research (WHISPR) advances our understanding of how physiologic and psychological stress affect women’s health and disease, and vice versa, by supporting pilot projects, facilitating interactions among WHISPR investigators and other stress researchers, and hosting an annual scientific symposium for the BWH academic community.
+WHISPR aims to advance our understanding of how physiologic and psychological stress affect women’s health and disease by supporting pilot projects, facilitating interactions among WHISPR investigators and other stress researchers, and hosting an annual scientific symposium for the BWH academic community.
+Since 2017, the WHISPR program has awarded 15 early career investigators with yearlong awards and hosted 8 symposia to discuss stress and women’s health.
+The WHISPR Awards and Symposium are made possible through the Gretchen S. Fish Fund for Women’s Health and Stress Research.

 This program was established with a generous gift from the Gretchen S. Fish Fund for Women’s Health and Stress Research.